nirzaf/bigtradingjp/README.md

 The application is built with a mobile-first mindset, ensuring optimal user experience across all devices:

+The application is built with a mobile-first mindset, ensuring optimal user experience across all devices:

 - Responsive layouts using Flexbox and CSS Grid
 - Fluid typography with rem units
 - Optimized assets for various screen sizes
 - Touch-friendly interactive elements

+---

+Notes

+- Dependency versions and scripts in this README are synchronized with the project's `package.json`.
+- The package name in `package.json` is `vite-react-typescript-starter`; the repository and product name are BIJ TRADING.